THE 2024 CELTIC FESTIVAL

 2024 Celtic Festival Ticket Prices:

 $22 Adults | $20 Seniors/Military | $18 Students | $16 Cecil College Students & Staff

 $16 Children (under 12) | $16 Group Rate (10+)

-The Milburn Stone Theatre and programs like The Celtic Festival is partially funded by the Cecil County Arts Council and The Maryland State Arts Council.
+This event is sponsored by ARMSTRONG, The Milburn Stone Theatre and programs like The Celtic Festival is partially funded by the Cecil County Arts Council and The Maryland State Arts Council.